Medacorp/Luigi-s-Mansion/Documentation/Furniture variables.md

         burning:"extinguish_kitchen_door", //Only if the door is burning, the save data field to write on extinguish.
 If it's already written, the door won't burn.
 Default = none. key:"parlor", //What key this door needs.
 Default = none. go_through_command:"<command>", //A command this door needs to run at the moment of warping the player.
 Used by the front door and some special cases.
-Default = none.
-        other_end: { //Coordinates of the door on the other side to trigger opening animation for; does not affect warping.
+Default = none. other_end:{ //Coordinates of the door on the other side to trigger opening animation for; does not affect warping.
 Default = none. dimension:"luigis_mansion:normal", //The dimension of the door.
 Default = the dimension of this door. x:X, //The integer X coordinate
             y:X, //The integer Y coordinate
             z:X //The integer Z coordinate
         }
     },
-    tags: [] //A list of tags to append to the furniture's default tags used to target the furniture in functions.
+    tags:[] //A list of tags to append to the furniture's default tags used to target the furniture in functions.
 Default = none.
 }
 ```